-In (41)a, we obtain a strict reading relative to the locus specification, which is unsurprising given that the second sentence doesn't mention another locative specification.
-The sentences of interest are (41)b,c, which are degraded but yield two readings.
-On one reading, John doesn't like his American apartment.
-This is expected if the locative features of the possessive POSS-c present in the antecedent VP are preserved, since c is associated with the American city.
+American city.
 But we also obtain a kind of bound variable reading (relative to the locative specification) on which John doesn't like his French apartment.
 Now in the antecedent sentence, the subject is the pronoun IX-b.
 It indexes the neutral locus associated with JOHN, which does not come with any locative specification.
 Thus we cannot argue that the locative features of the possessive are somehow inherited by agreement under binding.
 The only way to explain their disappearance under ellipsis is to allow for a very liberal process of locative deletion under ellipsis.
-Still, the fact that the sentences are somewhat degraded might suggest that this mechanism is costly.
-22
+Still, the fact that (47)c is somewhat degraded might suggest that this mechanism is costly.31

-Since the further data we have are both complex and somewhat preliminary, they are discussed in the Supplementary Material I.
+Since the further data we have are both complex and somewhat preliminary, they are discussed in the Appendix II.

-4.3 Locative specifications of individual-denoting loci can be preserved under ellipsis
+4.4 Locative specifications of individual-denoting loci can be preserved under ellipsis

 Standard theories of ellipsis resolution certainly don't force features to be deleted under ellipsis (unless other requirements come into play).
 The features that appear on the bound variable may trigger a semantic failure, but if they don't, they won't affect the interpretation because the value of the bound variable is fully determined by the binding process.
 Interestingly, things are different with Locative Shift, since it makes it possible to refer to a situation-stage of an individual.
 In such cases, it can be crucial that locative specifications are preserved under ellipsis.
 This process was illustrated in the elided part of (25)a above: the elided clause IX-b NOT SEE SELF-top gave rise to a reading on which the subject-denotation Peter didn't see himself being at the top.
-Several other examples that lead to the same conclusion are discussed in the Supplementary Materials I.
+Several other examples that lead to the same conclusion are discussed in Appendix II.

-The same pattern is found in (42), which behaves roughly like the overt control in (43).
+The same pattern is found in (48), which behaves roughly like the overt control in (49).
 While one could think that LOOK and FILM are interpreted with location-denoting pronouns (meaning 'look there', 'film there'), the bound variable interpretation makes this a bit unlikely.
-More importantly, the second person example in (44) entirely lacks this reading: the last sentence means that the addressee didn't want the signer to watch and film the first gymnast in specific positions.
-This is expected if (42) and (43) involve Locative Shift, which cannot target indexical pronouns, as we saw in Section 3.2.
+More importantly, the second person example in (50) entirely lacks this reading: the last sentence means that the addressee didn't want the signer to watch and film the first gymnast in specific positions.
+This is expected if (48) and (49) involve Locative Shift, which cannot target indexical pronouns, as we saw in Section 3.2.
 On the other hand, if the objects of LOOK and FILM are interpreted as 'there' (i.e. 'look there', 'film there'), it is mysterious why the mechanism of pragmatic strengthening that gives the illusion of a bound variable reading in the third person case is inapplicable in the second person case.